 Indisputably, Machu Picchu in Peru and Iguazu Falls straddling Argentina and Brazil, are two iconic South America destinations.
 They're tough to combine in one, affordable tour because for starters, they're on opposite sides of the continent.
 But that's no problem for Friendly Planet travelers with a week's worth of vacation and a desire to experience the best of South America for a price that literally screams "amazing deal!"

-You'll visit Machu Picchu, Lima, Cusco, and Iguazu Falls, on both the Brazilian and Argentinean sides.
-All flights, hotels, transfers and plenty of touring are included on this South American Tour.
-And if you can stand just a tad more excitement, why not take advantage of your already-included airfare and enjoy 3-nights in fabulous Buenos Aires.
+You'll visit Machu Picchu, Lima, Cusco, and Iguazu Falls.
+All flights, hotels, transfers and plenty of touring are included on this South American tour.
+And if you can stand just a tad more excitement, why not take advantage of your already-included airfare and enjoy 3-nights in fabulous Rio de Janeiro.
 Friendly Planet makes travel in South America easy and affordable.
 But hurry space is limited, so reserve your spot today!

 HEALTH REQUIREMENTS/PRECAUTIONS: The high altitude reached on this trip (Cusco is at 11,000 feet above sea level) as well as the considerable amount of walking involved, often on uneven terrain, requires that you be in good physical condition to enjoy this trip.
 We strongly suggest that you consult with your physician regarding any concerns as well as possible medications to ease the effects of the high altitude.

 You will be arriving to Iguazu Falls (Brazilian side) from Peru, which is one of the Yellow Fever Countries.
-Therefore, you must be vaccinated against Yellow Fever at least 10 days prior to your departure from the United States.
-When you arrive to Brazil, you will be asked to present a certificate of vaccination, and if you do not have one, you could be denied entry to the country.
+Therefore, you are required to present a Yellow Fever Vaccination Certificate when applying for the Brazil visa.
+When you arrive to Brazil, you may be asked to present a certificate of vaccination, and if you do not have one, you could be denied entry to the country.
 An exemption is granted under certain medical circumstances, so be sure to discuss this issue with your physician, or click here to find a local vaccination center.